What is the best app to learn a 3x3 cube?

 How is HY AI Rubik different from csTimer?

 csTimer is mainly a professional timer and statistics tool.
-HY AI Rubik is more focused on learning, solving, 3D playback, CFOP transition, and review.
+HY AI Rubik is more focused on learning, solving, CFOP case practice, WCA timing, tested smart-cube practice, AI coaching, 3D playback, and review.

 What is the difference between a restoration reference and CFOP?